Hart Leavitt

-Hart Leavitt (December 19, 1809 – 1881) was a Massachusetts merchant, landowner, legislator and abolitionist.
-Leavitt was the brother of Roger Hooker Leavitt, with whom he operated an Underground Railroad station in Charlemont, Massachusetts, where the two brothers, aided by a third sibling in New York, the reformer and abolitionist publisher Joshua Leavitt, sheltered escaped slaves on their journey northward.
+Hart Leavitt (December 19, 1809 – April 15, 1881) was an American merchant, landowner, abolitionist activist, and politician.
+He was the brother of Roger Hooker Leavitt, with whom he operated an Underground Railroad station in Charlemont, Massachusetts, where the two brothers, aided by a third sibling in New York, the reformer and abolitionist publisher Joshua Leavitt, sheltered escaped slaves on their journey northward.
 The Massachusetts homes of Hart Leavitt and his brother Roger Hooker are both listed today on the National Park Service's Underground Railroad Network to Freedom.

 Biography

 Hart Leavitt was born in Heath, Massachusetts in 1809, the son of landowner and Massachusetts legislator Roger Leavitt and his wife Chloe (Maxwell) Leavitt, and the grandson of Charlemont's first minister, Congregationalist Rev. Jonathan Leavitt, who was eventually turned out by the town for his Loyalist sentiments.
 Hart Leavitt graduated from Hopkins Academy, which his brother Roger Hooker Leavitt attended as well.
 The rest of his life he devoted to his substantial business affairs, handling his family's landholdings and serving in the town, county and state government.
 Leavitt eventually relocated to nearby Greenfield, where his uncle Jonathan Leavitt was a well-known judge.
 Hart Leavitt operated a store next door to his uncle Jonathan's law office.
 The store was the location for Greenfield's first newspaper and post office.

 In October 1835 Hart Leavitt, along with brothers Roger Hooker and Joshua, attended a state convention held in Utica, New York, that was sponsored by the Utica Anti-Slavery Society.
 The convention's stated aim was to organize the New York Anti-Slavery Society.
 Hart Leavitt was one of a handful of delegates from outside New York.
 The convention was marred by violence by pro-slavery factions.
 Hart Leavitt's brother was already a fervent abolitionist, and following graduation from Yale Law School and Yale Divinity School, Rev. Joshua Leavitt had left both professions for the role of full-time editor of abolitionist and social reform publications including The Emancipator.

 In December 1836 the Franklin County Anti-Slavery was formed, tying together the strands of regional abolitionist sentiment.
 Merchant Hart Leavitt was a representative to the meeting.
 By 1840 Hart's father Roger was president of the Franklin County Anti-Slavery Society, and a co-founder with his son Joshua of the American & Foreign Anti-Slavery Society.
 That year Roger Leavitt, Hart's father, accepted the nomination of the newly formed Massachusetts Liberty Party to run for state Lieutenant Governor on an abolitionist ticket.
 Hart Leavitt's mother Chloe had begun circulating a petition demanding the abolition of slavery in the District of Columbia.